yahoo/yahoo-connectid/README.md

 1. Ad tag retrieves an email (raw or hashed) from the page.
 2. Ad tag passes email to the <code>getIds</code> method in this module.
-3. The getIds method returns the locally cached VMUID associated with that email (if available).
+3. The getIds method returns the locally cached Verizon Media ConnectID associated with that email (if available).
 Local Storage is used for caching these IDs
-4. The getIds method then calls Verizon Media's Pixel Server to retrieve the VMUID if it is not available locally.
+4. The getIds method then calls Verizon Media's Pixel Server to retrieve the Verizon Media ConnectID if it is not available locally.

 If a raw email is provided, a SHA-256 hash of the email will be used for syncing and local storage.
 A raw email is identified by the existence of an "@" character in the value.

-The Local Storage key used to cache the VMCID is "vm-connectid"
+The Local Storage key used to cache the ConnectID is "vm-connectid"

 ## Integration